*Please call first for available times and business hours.

 If you’ve ever wanted to try throwing pottery, make a call to Jeff Adams, owner of ANJL Ceramics at 617–733-7579.
 He teaches eight-week–long evening classes, rents out studio space, and offers shopping hours by appointment to see his fantastic creations.

-If you’ve got time left, end your day by grabbing an ice cream at Nona’s Homemade in the Harbor or Dribbles in the Harbor and North Scituate.
-Enjoy the sunset views from Minot Beach or Old Scituate Light for breathtaking scenes.
+If you’ve got time left, end your day by grabbing an ice cream at Dribbles in North Scituate and the harbor or Nona’s in the harbor.
+Enjoy the breathtaking sunset views from Minot Beach or Old Scituate Light.